What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 To optimise your product pages for eCommerce SEO, the first thing to do is conduct a keyword research.

-A powerful keyword strategy is the foundation on which your optimisation efforts must stand.
+A powerful keyword strategy is a foundation on which your optimisation efforts must stand.
 It is therefore important to do an excellent job with respect to this.

 For example, if you want to rank for “Paul Smith 12 Men,” they must reflect in your target keywords.
 Ensure the search intent is accurate and clear before using them based on search traffic.